Ebadian-HFHS/ROdiomiX/README.md

 11- Morphological ....................
 ROdiomX_MORPH

 The ‘Morphological’ feature category is still under development and more features will be added
 to it in the next release of the software.
+The software is capable of calculating 2D and 3D directional feature computation algorithms for different feature categories, as well as various feature aggregation techniques (2D, 2.5D, and 3D) as specified with the IBSI guidelines.